travisbutcher/local-government-online-apps/doc/GettingStarted.md

 app; the group owner is the arcgis.com login name of the owner of that group.
 If these fields are left blank, then a default set of basemaps is supplied by Esri.

+*Important note: The status of the group used to supply basemaps must be 'public'*

 ### How an app's configuration is stored

 The online app is designed to be a generic, shared, and reusable set of software that is transformed